arielherself/espresso/README.md

 <em>3 across</em> “The King ___ dies”, according to a legal maxim (5)

+## War lessons from Ukraine

+Open source intelligence, like YouTube footage of drone strikes and tank battles, has given the public unprecedented insight into war.
+But it can also mislead.
+A [new report](https://te.arielherself.xyz/europe/2022/11/30/what-is-the-war-in-ukraine-teaching-western-armies) by the Royal United Services Institute, a think-tank in London, draws on Ukrainian military data to bust some myths.
+What made the difference in the first weeks of the conflict, for instance, was not Western anti-tank missiles and Turkish drones, feted on social media, but huge volumes of artillery to stop the [Russians north of Kyiv.](https://te.arielherself.xyz/europe/2022/03/04/why-a-huge-russian-convoy-remains-stalled-north-of-kyiv)

+That is a sobering thought for European armies, all of which have less artillery than Ukraine did in February.
+Drones were important, but 90% of all those that Ukraine deployed between February and July were destroyed.
+Deception played a vital role.
+On one occasion Ukraine photographed a destroyed airfield and printed the images onto a large tarpaulin to trick Russian satellites.
+“This led…amusingly,” the report notes, “to the Russians debating whether Ukrainian fighter aircraft were operating from subterranean shelters.”

 ## The winners of this week’s quiz

 Thank you to everyone who took part in this week’s quiz.
 The winners, chosen at random from each continent, were: